veritrans/raygun-spring-boot/README.md

 }
 ```

-Set the `raygun.api-key` property with the Raygun API key retrieved from the Raygun Application settings page.
+Set the `raygun.api-key` property or `RAYGUN_APIKEY` environment variable with the Raygun API key retrieved from the Raygun Application settings page.

 A `RaygunTemplate` bean is auto-configured and can be autowired.